idibau/cs2bim/README.md

 All generated ifc files are stored inside a docker volume called "ifc".
 All log files are stored inside a docker volume called "logs".
+All fetched data is stored inside a docker volume called "cache".
+Every file has time to live of 1 day.
+Redis is used to keep track of the cached files.

 ## Getting started (Development)